gvwilson/sensibleadventures/coriandel/coriandel.md

 I am patient.
 I snack on fish and worms and little things with many legs.
 I eat bigger things when they come my way, and I wait for my love to return.

-Something I ate has awoken me, but I cannot eat it a second time, and it cannot harm me.
+Something I ate has woken up, but I cannot eat it a second time, and it cannot harm me.
 I would go back to sleep, but I hear paddling.
 Paddling means people, and people mean I might get a proper meal of sun-warmed flesh.